-Despite the challenges of Covid, the State Library has continued its quest to bring more of its collections into public view with the opening of the new Map Rooms next month.
+Despite the challenges of Covid, the State Library has continued its quest to bring more of its collections into public view with its new Map Rooms opening soon.

 Two heritage rooms in the Library’s original Mitchell wing have been transformed and will house a selection of extraordinary maps - representing five centuries - from the Library’s map collection, considered among the largest in Australia.